 Regarding our second research question, the linear regression models only partially supported our expectations.
-Building on the model of teacher stress [@kyriacou1978, see Fig. 2], we hypothesized that more experienced teachers might have better classroom management strategies, and thus better resources for coping.
-Contrary to expectations, we found no effects of teaching experience or subjective appraisal ratings on the teachers’ HR in the investigated intervals.
-This finding suggests that experienced teachers still experience stress in teaching situations.
-The non-significant associations may be the result of the fact that teaching experience did not contribute to resources for coping to prevent stress.
+Building on the model of teacher stress [@kyriacou1978, see Fig. 2], we hypothesized that more experienced teachers might have better classroom management skills, and thus experience less stress when dealing with classroom disruptions.
+Contrary to expectations, we found no effects of teaching experience or subjective appraisal ratings on the teachers’ HR in the investigated intervals. that the more experienced teachers were stressed by the teaching demands to a similar degree as the less experienced teachers.
+At least in the somewhat artificial teaching situation that we created, their teaching experience did not provide sufficient resources to effectively prevent stress.
 Consistent with this finding, recent research suggests that interventions to reduce stress and burnout in teachers need to address multiple levels (individual, individual-organizational, and organizational; @mcintyre2017towards).
-Merely enhancing teachers’ skills and coping mechanisms might not effectively diminish their stress levels unless changes are made to the organizational context of schools, including factors such as excessive workloads, resource limitations, and unsupportive administrative practices [@eddy2019single].
-Moreover, teachers’ professional experience does not appear to be a guarantee for more professional knowledge.
+Merely enhancing teachers’ skills and coping mechanisms might not effectively diminish their stress levels, unless changes are made to the organizational context of schools, including factors such as excessive workloads, resource limitations, and unsupportive administrative practices [@eddy2019single].
+Moreover, teachers’ professional experience is not a guarantee for more professional knowledge and skills.
 Other studies have also shown that teachers with more professional experience do not perform better than their colleagues with less professional experience in terms of pedagogical-psychological knowledge, which also includes effective classroom management [@kirschner2016professionswissen].
-These results strongly underline the fact that “experienced” is not synonymous with “expertise”, but rather requires a deliberate practice of teaching “to choose to improve, to learn through […] experience, and to integrate new knowledge into future performances” [@dunn1999deliberate, p.
+Developing skills from professional experience requires a deliberate practice of teaching “to choose to improve, to learn through […] experience, and to integrate new knowledge into future performances” [@dunn1999deliberate, p.
 647].

-Recent research also emphasizes the negative impact of work demands on emotional exhaustion but finds no significant effects on physiological measures such as heart rate variability and no moderating effects of job resources [@schmid2020teachers].

-Nevertheless, we found some individual effects in some of the investigated intervals.
-First, when solely considering teaching experience (Hypotheses 2a), HR was predicted only in one of the investigated intervals, showing that teachers with more experience had higher standardized mean HR levels, contrary to expectations (β = .24).
+While we found no systematic effects of teaching experience or subjective appraisals, we did see some interesting patterns of correlations.
+First, teaching experience was predictive of HR differences in the interview phase, in the direction that more experienced teachers showed higher standardized mean HR levels (β = .24) and thus, probably experienced higher levels of stress, during the stimulated recall interview.
 One explanation for the higher HR of experienced teachers could be that age correlated strongly with teaching experience (r = .94).
 For instance, researchers showed that older (female) teachers did not experience a decrease in their HR during periods of low stress levels, from which they concluded that recovery from stress was insufficient in the older teachers [@ritvanen2006responses].
-Another explanation could be provided by @alhija2015teacher, who found that more experienced teachers reported more stress due to student misbehavior compared to less experienced teachers as a result of less tolerance due to burnout.
-In other words, experienced teachers already have elevated HRs due to the increased perceived stress level.
+Another explanation could be provided by @alhija2015teacher, who found that more experienced teachers reported more stress due to student misbehavior compared to less experienced teachers as a result of higher burnout symptoms.
+In other words, experienced teachers may show elevated HRs due to a habitually increased stress level and lower stress tolerance.
+However, the positive association between teaching experience and HR was found only in the interview phase.
+Thus, it is also possible that more experienced, older teachers found the interview itself to be more stressful.
+Since the interview entailed watching one´s own lessons together with an experimenter and answering the experimenter’s questions on the classroom disruptions that had occurred during may indeed be considered a potentially stress-inducing situation.
+Possibly, the more experienced teachers felt more threatened by the interview situation than less experienced teachers.